-You are browsing the South Korea site.
-To go to the United States website, click here
+You are browsing the international site.
+For the United States, click here

 W. 95 x H. 19 x D. 95 cm

 An uninhibited and audacious designer, Kenzo Takada, “the most Parisian of Japanese designers”, has created a unique and exceptional collection of fabrics and ceramics for Roche Bobois.

 To ‘dress' the Mah Jong modular sofa, Takada took inspiration from ancient kimonos used in the Noh Theatre, re-interpreting their patterns and colors to create fine and sophisticated harmonies symbolizing the 3 times of the day: Asa (morning), Hiru (midday), Yoru (evening). ...

 This sofa’s structure has FSC™ Mix certification.
 It is made with a mixture of materials from responsibly managed, FSC™-certified forests and from other controlled sources.